An Egg Soufflé Recipe With Autumn Herbs

 Can I Freeze An Egg Soufflé?

-I know there are many out there who will say that freezing a soufflé is possible, and it is.
+I know many out there will say that freezing a soufflé is possible, and it is.
 But…freezing brings with it so many unfortunate consequences.
 I do not advise freezing.
-Chief among my reasons is that to thaw and re-heat all or a portion of a previously baked soufflé will not yield that characteristic ‘puff’ that soufflés are best known for.
-I also find the density changes and it alters the flavors going on in the bake.
+Chief among my reasons is that thawing and re-heat all or a portion of a previously baked soufflé will not yield that characteristic ‘puff’ that soufflés are best known for.
+I also find the density changes and alters the flavors in the bake.

 Hot and straight from your oven.
-When serving an egg souffle for guests, have them gathered ’round the table so they can see how beautiful it is.
+When serving an egg souffle for guests, have them gathered around the table so they can see how beautiful it is.

 Equipment